The Patriot Post® · War and Peace

 Kintner’s favorite maxim, by far, was, “Cut the head off the snake!”
 I must have heard him say that emphatically a hundred times.
 Interestingly, he wasn’t speaking about warfighting or foreign policy; he was talking about nuclear engineering.
 The underlying precept was this: When confronted with a serious nuclear safety vulnerability or a plant control challenge, don’t try to work around it with warning alarms or complex operating procedures — no, get to the heart of the problem.
 Make it go away.
 Cut the head off the snake.

 For Ed Kintner, that was a universal life principle — and it is perfectly applicable here.
 Hamas and Hezbollah — two snakes — have been exporting terrorism for decades.
 So far, periodic cessation of hostilities via ceasefire agreements, pledges of good behavior, and the like have served only to give them the time and space to regroup, grow stronger, and redouble their efforts in their next round of assaults.
-Through bitter experience, Israel has learned that the only way to protect themselves is to proactively disable those terrorist adversaries — to cut off their heads.
+Through bitter experience, Israel has learned that the only way to protect itself is to proactively disable those terrorist adversaries — to cut off their heads.

 That’s exactly what the IDF accomplished in just the past few weeks.
 Based on remarkably precise intelligence on the locations of secret terrorist headquarters, they unleashed a succession of airstrikes that effectively eliminated layers of Hamas and Hezbollah leadership.
 They decapitated both organizations.
 Yes, the decapitated bodies will, probably in short order, grow new heads, and so Israel must finish the job while they are still disabled.
 We should help.

 At the same time, both Biden and Harris continue to place first priority on pursuing a negotiated ceasefire with Hamas and the release of any remaining hostages.
 That is an entirely unrealistic and counterproductive quest.
-Yes, we are properly concerned about the war’s civilian victims (disproportionately high because the terrorists intentionally use civilians as shields — Hezbollah’s leader Hassan Nasrallah’s headquarters was in a bunker built directly under an occupied apartment building) — but any reprieve will be temporary at best.
+Yes, we are properly concerned about the war’s civilian victims (disproportionately high because the terrorists intentionally use civilians as shields — Hezbollah’s leader Hassan Nasrallah’s headquarters was in a bunker built directly under an occupied apartment building), but any reprieve will be temporary at best.

 In these circumstances, and with my old boss’s counsel ringing in my ears, I’d argue that the USA should actively support Israel’s actions, and when applicable, we should emulate them.
 For openers, their tactics should be our template for dealing with the Yemen Houthis (also an Iranian proxy — another snake begging for decapitation), who continue their attacks on commercial shipping and U.S. Navy warships in the Red Sea.
 Even though long overdue, decisive handling of the Houthi aggressors would send a very important message to potential U.S. adversaries in our increasingly dangerous world.